Study Engineering in Germany: 108 Universities & 309 English Courses in Engineering

 Mechanical Engineering

-Germany is known for its top-notch Mechanical Engineering, with companies like BMW, Mercedes-Benz, and Siemens leading the way.
-If you're fascinated by machines, engines, and the inner workings of mechanical systems, this is the path for you.
+Germany is famous for its world-class Mechanical Engineering.
+Big companies like BMW, Mercedes-Benz, and Siemens are leaders in the field.
+If you’re curious about machines, engines, and how things work, Mechanical Engineering in Germany could be perfect for you.

 Electrical Engineering